Echilon/ServiceConfigurator/README.md

 ServiceConfigurator
 ===================

-Install, uninstall and control remote and local windows services
+Install, uninstall and control remote and local windows services.

+Totally configurable via an XML config file.
+No recompilation necessary, just edit the XML and run the exe.

 # Configuration
 The app uses config.xml which is in the application directory.
 You can monitor as many services as needed.
 Eg: